lifelike/countersheetsextension/README.md

 Installation
 ------------

-You need Inkscape 0.92 or later installed.
-But NOT 1.0 or later!
+You need Inkscape 1.0 or later installed.
-**Inkscape 1.0 is not yet supported.
-Use an older version of Inkscape to use this extension.**

 Copy countersheet.py, and countersheet.inx to where Inkscape looks for extensions.
 On my Mac and Linux computers this is in